rajgoel/course-scientific-programming/08-lecture/slides.md

 ```

 > [!NOTE]
 > The `length` function in Julia (returning the number of elements in a container) is constant in time, because the size is stored internally.
-Thus, its runtime does not depend on the number of elements.
+Thus, the runtime does not depend on the number of elements.

 ---